-Commentary by Trevor E. Angell, MD and Louise Davies, MD
+With Trevor E. Angell, MD, and Louise Davies, MD

-“These data further demonstrate the appropriateness of monitoring cytologically indeterminate, Afirma GEC-B nodules without surgical resection, much in the same way a physician would monitor a cytologically benign nodule,” said lead author Trevor E. Angell, MD, Associate Physician, Division of Endocrinology, Diabetes, and Hypertension, Brigham and Women's Hospital, and Instructor in Medicine, Harvard Medical School, Boston, Mass.
+“These data further demonstrate the appropriateness of monitoring cytologically indeterminate, Afirma GEC-B nodules without surgical resection, much in the same way a physician would monitor a cytologically benign nodule,” said lead author Trevor E. Angell, MD, Associate Physician in the Division of Endocrinology, Diabetes, and Hypertension at Brigham and Women's Hospital, and Instructor in Medicine, Harvard Medical School, Boston, Massachusetts.